Video Game Lawsuit Updates and 2026 Status

 People searching for video game lawsuit updates usually want two things: where the cases actually stand and whether anyone has been paid.
 As of mid-2026, no settlement has been announced in the video game addiction litigation.
 The cases are coordinated mainly in a California state court proceeding, the federal panel has twice declined national consolidation, and a separate Roblox child safety MDL is growing on its own track.
 This page lays out the status in plain English.

 This page is part of our broader coverage of Video Game Addiction Lawsuits.
-Brand coverage is available at Roblox Lawsuit, Fortnite Lawsuit, and Epic Games Lawsuit.
+Brand coverage is available at Roblox Lawsuit, Fortnite Lawsuit, Minecraft Lawsuit, and Epic Games Lawsuit.

 This page provides general educational information about the status of video game litigation.
 The claims involved are allegations that the companies dispute, and nothing here has been proven in court.
 No settlement amounts are guaranteed in any litigation.
 This page is not legal advice.